Differentiating frictionally locked asperities from kinematically coupled zones: Abstract

 \section{Abstract}

-Seismogenic areas on plate-boundary faults resist slipping until earthquakes \remove{are incurred}\add{begin}.
-Therefore, slip deficit, also called coupling\add{, which represents delay relative to rigid-body motion}, is an interseismic proxy of seismic potential.
-However, when a part of a frictional interface sticks together (locked), its sliding surroundings are braked and slowed (coupled), so \remove{the coupled zone is an overestimate of the locked zone}\add{coupled zones are overestimates of locked zones}.
-Several indicators collectively termed mechanical coupling have been proposed to capture locked zones, but their relationship with true frictional locking is unclear.
-This study investigates the frictional physics that locked and unlocked zones should observe, elucidating the physical foundation of inference on frictionally locked segments, known as asperities in fault mechanics. \remove{We assemble the d}\add{D}efinitions of locking in various friction\remove{al failures}\add{ laws} \remove{and arrive at its}\add{are shown to have a} unified expression.
-(I) In any friction law, locking means zero slip rate (pre-yield), and unlocking means stress at strength (post-yield).
-(II) Intersesismically, while locking keeps denoting a stationary state with constant slip, unlocking becomes synonymous with a quasi-steady state of constant stress. \remove{Then, we parametrize}\add{We use this result to develop slip-deficit inversions that incorporate physical constraints of locking-unlocking, estimating} locked zones as distributed circular asperities \remove{on}\add{over} unlocked interfaces\remove{ to develop a transdimensional slip-deficit inversion that incorporates the physical constraints of locking-unlocking}.
-Our \remove{method with}\add{inversion of} geodetic data detects five primary asperities in the Nankai subduction zone in southwestern Japan.
-Detected asperities spatially correlate with seafloor topography.
-Their locations are also consistent with slip zones of historical megathrust earthquakes but mostly non-overlapping with slow-earthquake occurrence zones at depth, supporting the hypothesis that the areas hosting slow earthquakes are normally in \remove{long-term and long-wavelength}\add{long spatiotemporal} scales coupled but unlocked.
+Seismogenic areas on plate-boundary faults resist slipping until earthquakes begin.
+The delay in slip relative to plate motion, termed slip deficit, represents plate coupling as an interseismic proxy of seismic potential.
+However, when a part of a frictional interface sticks together (locked), the unlocked sliding surroundings are braked and slowed (coupled), causing coupled zones always wider than the locked zones that rupture during earthquakes.
+This study investigates the frictional physics that locked and unlocked zones should observe, laying the foundation for inferring frictionally locked segments, known as asperities in fault mechanics.
+Various friction laws are shown to have a unified representation of locking.
+(I) Locking means the pre-yield phase, where the fault interface does not slip, and unlocking means the post-yield phase, where stress on the interface equals strength.
+(II) For intersesismic periods, while locking still denotes constant slip, unlocking signifies quasi-steady creeping of constant stress.
+Locking inversion, a variant of conventional coupling inversion that incorporates this unified frictional physics, estimates the distribution of locking, determining slip and stress distributions consequently.
+We solve the locking inversion by a method that distributes circular asperities on unlocked interfaces.
+By applying this method to on-/off-shore GNSS data in southwestern Japan, we detect five primary locked segments along the Nankai subduction zone.
+Those segments accord with slip zones of historical megathrust earthquakes correlated with seafloor basins.
+Estimated locked zones avoid the occurrence zones of deep slow earthquakes, reproducing the hypothesis that the areas hosting slow earthquakes are normally, in interseismic timescales, coupled but unlocked.